 Davis & Davis, P.C., obtained a $212,000 judgment in the Massachusetts Superior Court a couple of years ago.
 The client was employed at a restaurant and had a history of solid work performance.
 The owners of the restaurant decided that the restaurant needed a ‘new, younger, hipper’ image, and part of the make-over was the termination of our client.
 The restaurant’s decision was not based upon legitimate business decisions; rather, the restaurant’s termination decision was rooted in unfair and unlawful stereotypes about older employees.
 Over the years, our law firm has secured well over $1 million for clients with age discrimination claims.

-Do You Have A Claim?
-John Davis And His Team Can Help.
+Do You Have An Age Discrimination Claim?
+John Davis And His Team Can Help

 The first step to consider is whether you can satisfy four criteria: (1) Are you over the age of 40?
 (2) Have you been performing your job at a satisfactory or better than satisfactory level?
 (3) Have you been fired, demoted or subjected to other unfair decisions?
 And (4) Have you been replaced by someone younger, or have your job duties been delegated to younger employees?